 The Refreshment Format Battle

-What if you don’t have a Keurig brewer, though?
+What if you don’t have a Keurig brewer but an alternative to Keurig?
 What if you’ve made your coffee production choice and it happens to be of the standard variety?
 Well, you could still try to make use of a K-cup, I suppose.
 You could open it up and deposit the contents in your machine, but it would take a long time and give you a brew so strong it could melt concrete (I think that’s how coffee works, don’t quote me on that).

 That’s where the K-pod comes in, fanning itself coquettishly and giving you a come-hither glance.
 The process becomes as simple as opening up the K-pod, dropping the K-cup into the slot, closing the lid, and selecting the strength by adjusting the wheel on the side.
 Position your cup, start it up, and in a matter of minutes you’re sipping gleefully from an appropriately-rich drink of your choice and chuckling at the misfortune of the granule-heaping fools looking upon you enviously.

 Look, I don’t know coffee, but those little cups are everywhere, and no-one ever notices you taking them (he said with kleptomaniacal fervor); instead of pointlessly hoarding them for years, or treating them as gastronomically-questionable novelty shots, you might as well do something with them.
 I’m basically an idiot when it comes to putting mechanisms together, but I’m fairly confident I could handle the level of complexity presented by the K-pod.